What are CodeMeta files?

 Objects

-, can refer to other JSON objects surrounded by curly braces and can contain other JSON values or objects, for example:
+Some properties, such as author, can refer to other JSON objects.
+Objects are surrounded by braces; { and }.
+These can contain other JSON values or objects.
+For example:

 "author": {